hgoldstein/camlox/NOTES.md

   - Didn't quite need to do this, turns out just wrapping everything in a ref is easier
 - [x] Flatten `object` hierarchy, doesn't need to be nested as we don't need to support the metadata.
 - [x] Refactor vm main cycle to return "`Ok of stack" or error
+- [x] REPL seems to be broken
+- [x] We don't actually protect against a stack overflow